 To help you get ready for combat, here some tips to help you set up and manage your email like a real paid survey pro.
 Er, Ninja.

-To combat the deluge of incoming emails, the best thing you can do is set up a dedicated email address for every program you join.
+To combat the deluge of incoming emails, the best thing you can do is set up a dedicated email address for every survey site you join.
 It sounds like a pain, but it only takes a few minutes, and if you use Gmail (see below for more on that) it’s really easy.

 Here are a few examples of how you might set up your email accounts for some of the top paid survey sites: